FederAndInk/my_projects/infinitime_calendar_events.md

 - [x] Show "Ends in" for ongoing events
 - [x] Use the calendar color as a background for the event
 - [x] Highlight with a border events starting today or in the next 6 hours
+- [ ] Use settings to show 12 or 24 hours
+- [ ] Use new timezone handling by the pinetime

 ## Fixes that came out with the project